manoj5114/spark_training/README.md

 * TwitterStudy.scala

-These examples have been created to run against Spark 1.2 and may also be run against 1.1
+These examples have been created to run against Spark 1.2.

 Code provided is entirely in Scala wih some bits in SparkSQL.